 Slave 2 Nothing is supported primarily through donor contributions and internal fundraising activities sponsored by In-N-Out Burger.
 In addition, In-N-Out Burger pays all costs associated with Slave 2 Nothing, so that every penny raised goes directly to educating and eliminating human trafficking and supporting substance abuse treatment and prevention services.”

 The company has been carrying out its promise by placing the cause front and center in its restaurants.
-You can still order in the drive-thru or for take-out during the COVID-19 pandemic.
-We recently stopped at an In-N-Out and were pleased when we saw the following sign right in the middle of the menu, and off to the side of the line at the registers:
+When you order inside an In-N-Out restaurant, the following sign is displayed right in the middle of the menu, and off to the side of the line at the registers: